keiya01/wc-ssr/README.md

 `wc-ssr` is a simple Server Side Rendering Library with `Web Components`.
 This lib is worked by [Declarative Shadow DOM](https://web.dev/declarative-shadow-dom/).
 Therefore this lib works to use Server Side Rendering on a supported browser but works to use Client Side Rendering on a not supported browser.

+## SSR with Web Components

+This lib work as SSR in the browser that support [Declarative Shadow DOM](https://web.dev/declarative-shadow-dom/).
+But this lib perform as Client Side Rendering in not supported browsers.

 ## Installation

 ```sh